jcs15c/sphere_cvt/README.md

 By utilizing a series of projections between the sphere and tangent planes at its poles, the vertices of the triangles of the Delaunay triangulation can be calculated and drawn on the sphere.
 Each point on the sphere is sorted and projected onto one of the two tangent planes, where the Triangulation is computed independently for the each half.
 The two halves are then recombined, and the corresponding delaunay ridges are drawn on the sphere.

 THe Voronoi diagram can be computed from the circumcenters of each of the Delaunay triangles.
-Circumcenters for adjacent triangles are connected, and the resulting diagram is the Voronoi Diagram
+Circumcenters for adjacent triangles are connected, and the resulting image is the Voronoi Diagram

 ```python
       generators = spherical_utils.uniform_sample(25)